-Obviously, it is in the athlete’s best interests to contact a law firm and seek legal advice from an experienced California entertainment attorney who can represent them in contract negotiations.
+It is in the athlete’s best interests to contact a law firm and seek legal advice with an experienced California entertainment attorney who can represent them in contract negotiations.
 But if you are still unclear as to why an attorney is necessary, here are just a few potential traps an athlete can fall into when signing a sponsorship deal.

 What Does the Agreement Actually Require of Me?